How Much Does It Cost To Open A Restaurant in 2021? [CHECKLIST + CALCULATOR]

 Before you begin taking care of legal and financial matters, you should seriously consider hiring both an accountant and an attorney.
-They may not be inexpensive, but they sure may save you tons of heartache down the road with entities like the IRS.
-Unless you truly know what you are doing, give this serious consideration.
+Inexpensive, they will not be, but they sure may save you tons of heartache down the road with entities like the IRS.
+Unless you truly know what you are doing, give this much consideration.
 Now, on to a few basics before we talk about actual costs.

 Formulate a Concept

 Before you open a restaurant, you will need to create a concept that will bring your restaurant to life.
 Successful restaurants thrive largely due to great concepts.
 One is famous for Cajun fried chicken.
 Another is renowned for its Cuban fusion, while yet another is well-known because of its cupcakes a million ways.
-A unique but scrumptious concept will get you noticed.
+An unusual but scrumptious concept will get you noticed.

 Examine the Competition

 Find out what restaurants are an old standard in your community and what makes people keep going back to them.
-Examine your newer successful competition and figure out why they're thriving.
+Examine your newer successful competition and figure out why they are so.
 Think about what types of food they serve.
-If you are planning to serve the same dish, you need to make certain that yours stands out.
-Understand what you need to do to be distinct in your community.
+If you are planning to serve the same dish, you need to make certain that yours is perfection on a plate.
+See what will put you over the top in this community.

 Conceptualize a Plan